AdobeDocs/experience-platform.en/help/rtcdp-connections/permissions.md

 ## Getting started

 In order to configure access control for data collection, you must have administrator privileges for an organization that has a product integration with Adobe Experience Platform Data Collection.
 The minimum role that can grant or withdraw permissions is a product profile administrator.
 Other administrator roles that can manage permissions are product administrators (can manage all profiles within a product) and system administrators (no restrictions).
-See the Adobe Help Center article on [administrative roles](https://helpx.adobe.com/enterprise/using/admin-roles.html) for more information.
+See the article on [administrative roles](https://helpx.adobe.com/enterprise/using/admin-roles.html) in the Adobe Enterprise administration guide for more information.

 This guide assumes you are familiar with basic Admin Console concepts like product profiles and how they grant product permissions to individual users and groups.
 For more information, see the [Admin Console user guide](https://helpx.adobe.com/enterprise/using/admin-console.html).

 ## Available permissions

 The relevant permissions for Data Collection are provided through two product designations in Admin Console: **Adobe Experience Platform** and **Adobe Experience Platform Data Collection**.
-The sections below outline the permissions provided under each product along with descriptions of the specific capabilities they grant access to.
+The sections below outline the permissions provided under each product along with descriptions of the specific capabilities that they grant access to.

 ### Adobe Experience Platform permissions

-Permissions under Adobe Experience Platform include access to datastreams, identites, schemas, and sandboxes.
+Permissions under Adobe Experience Platform include access to datastreams, identities, schemas, and sandboxes.
 For steps on how to configure Adobe Experience Platform permissions, see the [access control user guide](../access-control/ui/overview.md).

 | Category | Permission | Description |
 | --- | --- | --- |